OneForFreedom/Grid-Chain/JOURNAL.md

 Since it'll be 30 journal entries with 30 mins in each, I will only have title, image, and time.

-Now to say less, lets get started!!
+Lest I say more, lets get started!!

 1. Among us